National Geographic Webinars

-SREB and the National Geographic Society are teaming up to offer a free webinar series featuring the tools, strategies and resources you need to inspire the next generation of explorers and problem-solvers.
-Join us to learn how to plan highly engaging, standards-based instruction in any content area.
-Then explore how you can use the National Geographic Society’s extensive library of lessons, units, activities and supplemental resources like articles, maps, photographs and videos to design rich, exciting opportunities for students to explore their classroom, community and world.
+SREB and the National Geographic Society teamed up to offer free webinars featuring tools, strategies and resources to inspire the next generation of explorers and problem-solvers.
+Learn how to plan highly engaging, standards-based instruction in any content area.
+Then see how you can use the National Geographic Society’s extensive library of lessons, units, activities and supplemental resources like articles, maps, photographs and videos to design rich, exciting opportunities for students to explore their classroom, community and world.

 Explore the World Through a Literacy Lens.
 Inspire your students to become the researchers, critical thinkers and problem-solvers of the future.
-SREB’s Daniel Rock will explain how to scaffold essential reading, writing, listening and speaking skills as you take students on exciting journeys into history, culture, nature and more with the National Geographic Society’s ready-made units, lessons, activities and supplemental resources like high-quality articles, photos, videos, maps and infographics.
+SREB’s Daniel Rock explains how to scaffold essential reading, writing, listening and speaking skills as you take students on exciting journeys into history, culture, nature and more with the National Geographic Society’s units, lessons, activities and supplemental resources like high-quality articles, photos, videos, maps and infographics

-Webinar 2 – Science: Inspire a Love of Scientific Inquiry.
-Bring authentic exploration to your classroom with cutting-edge resources from the National Geographic Society.
-SREB’s Donn Kirkwood and Latonya Bolden will show you how to make science come alive with instruction and assignments that inspire students to engage with natural or human-designed phenomena in or out of the classroom.
-Learn how the National Geographic Society’s creative, engaging lessons and activities will challenge your students to become observers, questioners and explorers in the schoolyard, the backyard and beyond!
+Inspire a Love of Scientific Inquiry.
+Bring exploration to your classroom with resources from the National Geographic Society.
+SREB’s Donn Kirkwood and Latonya Bolden show how to make science come alive with instruction and assignments that inspire students to engage with natural or human-designed phenomena in or out of the classroom.
+Learn how the National Geographic Society’s lessons and activities challenge your students to become observers, questioners and explorers in the schoolyard, the backyard and beyond.

-Webinar 4 – Project-Based Learning: Make Connections In and Out of the Classroom.
+Make Connections In and Out of the Classroom.
 Project-based learning is a powerful pedagogy for helping students connect the knowledge and skills they learn in the classroom with the world around them.
-Join SREB’s Leslie Eaves to learn how the National Geographic Society’s unit plans offer you a starting point for creating your own PBL units of study and enriching your project-based assignments with rich, relevant content.
-You’ll leave ready to cultivate rich, student-centered learning environments that foster inquiry and exploration.
+SREB’s Leslie Eaves shows how the National Geographic Society’s unit plans offer a starting point for creating PBL units and enriching project-based assignments.
+See how to cultivate rich, student-centered learning environments that foster inquiry and exploration.